-Canon 1300D versus Olympus PEN-F
+Canon 1300D vs Olympus PEN-F

 The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus PEN-F are two digital cameras that were announced, respectively, in March 2016 and January 2016.
 The 1300D is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (1300D) and a Four Thirds sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 20.2 MP.
+The cameras are based on an APS-C (1300D) and a Four Thirds (PEN-F) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (31 percent) than the Canon 1300D.
 Moreover, the PEN-F is markedly lighter (12 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Micro Four Thirds Lens Catalog (PEN-F).
 Mirrorless cameras, such as the PEN-F, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.